 Racalmuto is the town of birth of Leonardo Sciascia, an Italian author whose works have been translated into many languages and who has produced world famous novels such as il Giorno della Civetta” and A Ciascuno il Suo, describing the contradictions of the Sicilian society in the sixties.
 Although his novels are inspired by his hometown, which he calls Regalpetra, and directly refer to the Sicilian reality, indirectly they address vaster contemporary issues.
 In Sciascia’s novels Sicily and its problems are often used by the author as a metaphor for more complex situations.
-The Sciascia Foundation, which promotes both the thought and the literary works of the author, boasts a collection of 5000 books, over 200 portraits of writers, Sciascia’s correspondence with the most important intellectuals in Italy after WWII, many photos and other personal belongings.
-Go ‘back to school’ at the “General Macaluso” Elementary School and take place at a desk in the classroom where the young Leonardo Sciascia taught in the 1950s: the classroom is a small “museum of memory” and is part of the historical and biographical itinerary proposed by the Sciascia Foundation.
+The Sciascia Foundation, which promotes both the thought and the literary works of the author, boasts a collection of 30.000 books, over 200 portraits of writers, Sciascia’s correspondence with the most important intellectuals in Italy after WWII, many photos and other personal belongings.
+A few steps from the literary foundation there is “CasaSciascia“, the house where the great writer lived for almost forty years.
+The house-museum still retains a part of the original furnishings and almost all of everything that the writer from Racalmuto has published in a volume or in magazines and periodicals.
+Also noteworthy is the apparatus relating to the critical essays dedicated to the work of Sciascia.
+Furthermore, in the “General Macaluso” elementary school you will discover, almost intact, the classroom in which the young Leonardo Sciascia taught in the 1950s: a classroom that represents, at the same time, a small “museum of memory” and another important stop of the historical and biographical path in the world of this author.

 The town of Racalmuto has ancient origins, as testified by its name which derives from the Arabic “Rahal Maut “which can be translated “Ruined village“.
 When the Arabs arrived in this fertile area in the 9th century they probably found the ruins of an ancient abandoned village, perhaps of Sican origin.
 This theory is supported by the presence of a vast Sican necropolis consisting of caves of various sizes in the nearby Sacchitello district; the most famous of these caves is the so-called cave of Frà Diego La Matina.
 Legend has it that in the 17th century this cave offered a temporary place of refuge to Frà Diego La Matina, an Augustinian friar from Racalmuto who managed to escape from the Steri prison in Palermo, the seat of the Inquisition, where he had been locked up for heresy.
 Diego La Matina is one of the most controversial and interesting personalities in the history of the Sicilian inquisition, almost remembered as a hero by Leonardo Sciascia in his Death of the Inquisitor, for having managed to kill his inquisitor, Juan Lopez de Cisneros, with a torture iron just before being conducted to the stake.